openhwgroup/cv32e40x/docs/user_manual/source/exceptions_interrupts.rst

    ``mstatus`` in response to NMIs, see https://github.com/riscv/riscv-isa-manual/issues/756.
 If this behavior is specified at a future date, then we will reconsider our implementation.

+NMIs have higher priority than other interrupts for both the basic interrupt architecture and the CLIC interrupt architecture.

 If ``SMCLIC`` == 0, then the NMI vector location is as follows:

 * Upon an NMI in non-vectored basic mode the core jumps to **mtvec[31:7]**, 5'h0, 2'b00} (i.e. index 0).